 Your realtor should have the most accurate information about a scorpion problem at a property you are looking at.
 They have the expertise, the ability to ask other realtors their opinions and understand the documentation present when buying a house.

 Vacant homes are the most likely homes to have scorpions inside them.
 If a house has been vacant for more than two weeks it is a good idea to take a look at the inside of it at night before you move in.

 Were Scorpions Mentioned On The Property Disclosure Form?

 Another document that your realtor will have is a property disclosure form.
 In Arizona, a seller is required to disclose important material that they know about the property.
-If there is a scorpion disclosure on your home, you should definitely schedule a home inspection or audit to evaluate how bad the problem is and how easily the scorpion problem can be controlled.
+If there is a scorpion disclosure on your home, you should definitely schedule a home inspection to evaluate how bad the problem is and how easily the scorpion problem can be controlled.